 More than that, I can actually imagine myself wearing the gadget with something a lot more formal than a pair of jeans and a polo: it would probably look just fine with business attire thanks to its deliberately neutral color scheme that will play nicely with just about any color or texture of your wardrobe.

-As was with the previous model, the watch will be easy to operate thanks to its oversized setting crown and a pair of chronograph push-pieces that also seem to be large enough to be operated without inflicting any discomfort for the owner.
+As was with the previous model, the watch will be easy to operate thanks to its oversized setting crown and a pair of chronograph push-pieces that also are large enough to be operated without inflicting any discomfort for the owner.

-I am not really sure about the legibility of the watch, at least in twilight or in places like a movie or a theater.
+I am not sure about the legibility, at least in twilight or in places like a movie or a theater.
 Judging by the press photos, the light-grey Superluminova, as well as the grey rhodium coating on the hands, doesn’t look particularly contrast on the black background of the dial and the tinted sapphire crystal, in its own turn, doesn’t make their job any easier.

 The price is still unknown, but I would dare to say that it will be around $6000-$6500*.